nondeterministic/oorep/README.md

   raw data is located

 Check `backend/conf/application.conf` for their respective use, and make other adjustments as you see fit there.
+Also be sure these variables are set before attempting to execute the OOREP code.

 ### Recommended external libraries